tyczj/ExtendedCalendarView/README.md

 ExtendedCalendarView
 ====================

-Currently there is no easy way of showing a calendar with the ability to display events on days ExtendedCalendarView is meant to solve that problem.
+Currently there is no easy way of showing a calendar with the ability to display events on days, ExtendedCalendarView is meant to solve that problem.

 Usage
 =====